 6.Cangas de Onis

 Located near the Picos de Europa National Park, Cangas de Onis is most famous for its Roman Bridge with “Cruz de la Victoria” in the middle.
-However, it is also a great place to shop for traditional delicatessen like chesees or, if you like meat – enjoy an amazing steak in one of the local restaurants.
+However, it is also a great place to shop for a traditional delicatessen or, if you like meat, to enjoy an amazing steak in one of the local restaurants.